lamhq/tech-notes/css/grid-layout.md

 - `none`: Default value.
 Columns are created if needed
 - `auto`: The size of the columns is determined by the size of the container and on the size of the content of the items in the column
-- `max-content`: Sets the size of each column/row to depend on the largest item in the column/row
+- `max-content`: Size of the largest item in the column/row
-- `min-content`: Sets the size of each column/row to depend on the smallest item in the column/row
+- `min-content`: Size of the the smallest item in the column/row
 - `initial`: set a CSS property to its default value.
 - `inherit`: specifies that a property should inherit its value from its parent element.
 - length: `px`, `rem`, `%`, `fr`